 You may be thinking if you cut the plug wire off, you are destroying the mechanism!
 And you are right!
-But this mech was really shot, and getting a replacement refurbished one costs less than trying to fix it.
+But this mech was shot, and getting a replacement refurbished one cost less than trying to fix it.
 So in this case, there is no loss.
-If they want to revert to coin, we would get them a replacement mech.
+If they want to revert to coin, we will get them a replacement mech.

 Later our customer sent a video of getting their first Coke in their home from the new free vend system

 The above guide can be helpful as well.
 Some machines require just sockets 1/3 and others need a jumper to 7.
 In my example, just 1/3 was needed.